veronicagamo/TFG-Pafnucy-Plugin/README.rst

 ========================================
 Pafnucy Scipion Plugin
 ========================================
-**Documentation under development, sorry for the inconvenience**

-Scipion framework plugin for ligand–protein affinity prediction using the Pafnucy deep learning model.
+This plugin integrates the Pafnucy deep learning model into the Scipion framework to enable ligand–protein binding affinity prediction.
+It allows users to prepare protein–ligand complexes and apply the trained neural network to estimate binding strengths, streamlining virtual screening and prioritization within drug discovery workflows.

 ========================================
 Install this plugin